Behind Trump’s threat: Why is Greenland so strategically important?

 How has the world reacted?

-Trump’s recent comments have drawn ire from some European leaders.
+Trump’s recent comments have drawn ire from some European leaders and pose a challenge to the US-EU ties.

 German Chancellor Olaf Scholz rebuked Trump’s idea on Wednesday.
 “Borders must not be moved by force.
 This principle applies to every country, whether in the East or the West,” he wrote on his X account.